Ronald Pellar: Career

 As of the 1960s, Pellar was established as a hypnotist in Los Angeles, where he was photographed in the company of a number of celebrities.
 He was using the name Ronald Dante and working as a hypnotist in Los Angeles nightclubs as of May 1969, when he became the seventh and last husband of actress Lana Turner.
 The marriage ended later that year.
 In her autobiography, Turner said that Pellar stole about $100,000 worth of jewelry from her and defrauded her of about $35,000; she sued him and was awarded $25,000 in damages.
 Pellar had six other marriages.

 A weekend course in hypnotherapy that Pellar conducted in Chicago on June 1–2, 1986, yielded him more than $3 million in lecture fees, giving him a place in the Guinness Book of World Records for having been paid the highest-ever lecture fee.

 In 1997 Pellar was convicted of ten counts of criminal contempt for violating an earlier injunction against making false representations, issued in connection with a "permanent makeup" business and a paralegal training academy, and in 1998 he was sentenced to 67 months in prison for the contempt conviction.
 He fled before the last day of his trial, but was later captured in Mexico and sent to prison.
 In 1998, the Illinois Attorney General successfully shut down various diploma mills including Columbia State University which were attributed to Pellar.
 In 2004, while still serving his 1998 contempt sentence, he pled guilty to nine counts of mail fraud associated with the Columbia State University diploma mill operation.
 For that guilty plea he received a sentence of eight months in prison and was ordered to pay restitution of $45,835 and forfeit a $1.5 million yacht.
 For the charges he faced, he could have been sentenced to up to 45 years in federal prison and fined as much as $2.25 million.

 Later life

 In 2006, Pellar was living in a mobile home in Pauma Valley, California, and said he had cancer.
-He died on June 1, 2013, at his home in Escondido, California, at the age of 83.
+He died on June 1, 2013, in Escondido, California, at the age of 83.

 Pellar is the subject of a 2010 short documentary film Mr. Hypnotism by Bradley Beesley and NPR reporter Jennifer Sharpe.